Cynakx/hello-world/README.md

 # hello-world
 Test

-This a my first use of Github.
+This is my first use of Github.
+This is my second use of Github.